Help For Burn Injury Victims

 While you focus on your health and recovery, we at Burnett Law, P.A., will investigate the cause of your burn injury accident and fight vigorously on your behalf to obtain monetary damages for you.

 Types Of Burn Injuries

-Types of Burn Injuries Burn injuries are described in terms of “degrees,” with first-degree burns being the least severe and fourth-degree burns being the most severe and catastrophic.
-The degree of burn you or your loved one suffers will play a large part in determining the extent of the burn injury and prognosis.
+Burn injuries are described in terms of “degrees,” with first-degree burns being the least severe and fourth-degree burns being the most severe and catastrophic.
+The degree of trauma you or your loved one suffers will play a large part in determining the extent of the burn injury and prognosis.

-- First degree burns are superficial burns that affect only the outermost layer of skin.
-A sunburn is a common example of a first-degree burn.
+- First-degree burns are superficial burns that affect only the outermost layer of skin.
+A sunburn is a typical example of a first-degree burn.
 The skin appears red and there will likely be some discomfort.
-First degree burns will often heal on their own and may not require much more treatment other than simple first aid.
+First-degree burns will often heal on their own and may not require much more treatment other than simple first aid.

-- Second degree burns affect the outer layer of skin as well as the layer immediately underneath.
-The burn site may appear red, patchy, and it may also blister.
-Discomfort is usually greater than that accompanying a first-degree burn.
+- Second-degree burns affect the outer layer of the skin as well as the layer immediately underneath.
+The burn site may appear red, patchy and it may also blister.
+Discomfort is usually higher than that accompanying a first-degree burn.
 If the second-degree burn is localized on just a few areas of the body, treatment at home may be sufficient.
-If a large part of the body is affected, or sensitive areas such as the buttocks, genitals, or face are involved, immediate medical treatment will likely be needed.
+If a large part of the body is affected, or sensitive areas such as the buttocks, genitals or face are involved, immediate medical treatment will likely be needed.

-- Third and fourth degree burns are the most serious burns and will affect all layers of the skin and can also affect muscle and bone tissues.
-Skin around the burn may appear white and pain may or may not be present depending on the extent of nerve damage.
-Third and fourth degree burns leave the victim susceptible to secondary infections and should be treated as soon as possible by medical professionals.
+- Third- and fourth-degree burns are the most severe burns and will affect all layers of the skin and can also affect muscle and bone tissues.
+The skin around the burn may appear white and pain may or may not be present depending on the extent of nerve damage.
+Third- and fourth-degree burns leave the victim susceptible to secondary infections and should be treated as soon as possible by medical professionals.